Home » News » Industry News » Concentric Vs. Eccentric Reducer

 Eccentric Reducer Advantages:

-• Maintenance of BOP/TOP Elevation: Allows horizontal pipelines to maintain a level bottom or level top, facilitating drainage, pigging, or avoiding interference with structures.
+• Maintaining BOP/TOP Elevation: This helps horizontal pipelines stay level at the bottom or top.
+It makes drainage, pigging, and avoiding interference with structures easier.

-• Clearance Provision: The offset can provide valuable clearance for pipe racks, instrumentation, or other obstructions running beneath or above the pipeline.
+• The offset can create space for pipe racks, instruments, or other items.
+This space can be above or below the pipeline.

 Concentric vs. Eccentric Reducers: Comparison